 Darius Jones & Matthew Shipp

 4D, featuring Shipp on solo piano, was released by Thirsty Ear early in 2010.
-It was one of several recordings from the pianist in the initial years of the 21st century, which included a two-disc solo piano recital entitled Creation Out of Nothing: Live in Moscow on the SoLyd Records imprint, and the stellar trio set Night Logic, with Joe Morris and former Sun Ra saxophonist Marshall Allen on the Rogue Art label.
+It was one of several recordings from the pianist in the initial years of the 21st century, which included a two-disc solo piano recital entitled Creation Out of Nothing: Live in Moscow on the SoLyd Records imprint and the stellar trio set Night Logic, with Joe Morris and former Sun Ra saxophonist Marshall Allen, on the Rogue Art label.
 Shipp kept up the pace in 2011, kicking off the year with the double-CD offering Art of the Improviser, which showcased him in two different live settings: one solo and one in a trio with bassist Michael Bisio and drummer Whit Dickey.
 In the spring he released a duet recording with alto saxophonist Darius Jones entitled Cosmic Lieder on the AUM Fidelity label.
 In 2012 he re-formed the trio with Bisio and Dickey for Elastic Aspects.
-Shipp entered into a prolific collaboration with saxophonist Ivo Perelman for a slew projects that year, and 2013 included trios and quartets with various personnel to a duet, all issued by Leo Records.
-Titles include The Gift, The Clairvoyant, The Foreign Legion, A Violent Dose of Anything, Enigma, The Art of the Duet, Vol. 1, The Edge, and Serendipity.
-In the fall of 2013, Shipp released the solo piano offering, Piano Sutras for Thirsty Ear, as well as a retrospective for the label entitled Greatest Hits and a duet offering with saxophonist John Butcher, Fataka 2.
+Shipp entered into a prolific collaboration with saxophonist Ivo Perelman for a slew of projects that year, and 2013 included a duet, trios, and quartets with various personnel, all issued by Leo Records.
+Titles included The Gift, The Clairvoyant, The Foreign Legion, A Violent Dose of Anything, Enigma, The Art of the Duet, Vol. 1, The Edge, and Serendipity.
+In the fall of 2013, Shipp released the solo piano offering Piano Sutras for Thirsty Ear, as well as a retrospective for the label entitled Greatest Hits and a duet offering with saxophonist John Butcher, Fataka 2.

 Shipp maintained a prolific release and touring pace in 2014.
-First to appear was the trio date, The Roots of Things, in February with Dickey and Bisio, followed by two more sets with Perelman.
-The first, entitled The Other Edge, was issued in March and featured the pianist's quartet backing the saxophonist, while the second, released the same month was Book of Sound, a collaborative recording between Perelman, Shipp, and Parker.
-Symbol Systems, a solo piano outing, appeared in May from Lithuania's No Business label, while The Darkseid Recital, a second chapter in Jones' and Shipp's "Cosmic Lieder" was released in August by AUM Fidelity. ~ Joslyn Layne & Thom Jurek, Rovi
+First to appear was the trio date The Roots of Things in February with Dickey and Bisio, followed by two more sets with Perelman.
+The first, entitled The Other Edge, was issued in March and featured the pianist's quartet backing the saxophonist, while the second, released the same month, was Book of Sound, a collaborative recording between Perelman, Shipp, and Parker.
+Symbol Systems, a solo piano outing, appeared in May from Lithuania's No Business label, while The Darkseid Recital, a second chapter in Jones' and Shipp's "Cosmic Lieder," was released in August by AUM Fidelity, followed by the solo piano offering I've Been to Many Places on Thirsty Ear in September. ~ Joslyn Layne & Thom Jurek, Rovi